panj039/p-keys/README_EN.md

 - `Add`, Add new items
   - `Group`, Add a new group
   - `Key`, Add a new key macro
-- `Config`, Configuration file
+- `Settings`, Configuration file
   - `Open`, Open the configuration file with a local application
   - `Reload`, Manually reload the local configuration file
+  - `Notification`, Tray-Icon notification
 - `Help`, Help menu
   - `All Support Keys`, List all supported keys in the current application
   - `Help`, Usage guide and known issues
   - `About`, Application version information

-## Known Issues

-- After adding the interface editing feature, a `CallbackOnCollectedDelegate` error may occur.
-The cause of this issue is currently unknown.
-Version `v0.0.3` does not have this problem.

 ## Configuration File